“You need an employee who behaves like James Bond!

 - Grow professionally (as primary contributors)

 - Actively participate in decision making

 As companies grow multi-fold, they understand the value of loyal employees.
-Offering ESOPs as a reward scheme, companies can retain employees whose performance is stellar and at the same time attract those who can be potential assets to the startups.
+By offering ESOPs as a reward scheme, companies can retain employees whose performance is stellar and at the same time, attract those who can be potential assets to the startups.

 To learn more about ESOPs, you can read our other blog on creating a strong ESOP Policy.

 If you are looking for an easy-to-use tool to create your ESOP policy and manage ESOPs for your team, check out trica equity.